XxCHANDLERxX/notes/sci206/README.md

  e.g. Parabolic mirror array directs light onto tower (with water inside).
   - Downside: birds
   - Downside: no storage of energy
-Demo: Lamp shining on little solar panel conncected to a fan; spins faster as lamp is closer to panel; needs a slight push because motor is stuck veritically between magnets.
+*Demo:*: Lamp shining on little solar panel conncected to a fan; spins faster as lamp is closer to panel; needs a slight push because motor is stuck veritically between magnets.